thiscitybyte/portfolio/README.md

 ### About

-Milo is an elegant, and production-ready resume template built with Astro and Tailwind CSS.
+Milo is an elegant and production-ready resume template built with Astro and Tailwind CSS.
 Designed for developers, designers, and creatives, Milo offers a clean, modern way to showcase your skills, experience, and projects — all in a beautifully structured, single-page layout.
-It’s fully responsive, developer-friendly, and optimized, making it ideal for digital portfolios
+It’s fully responsive, developer-friendly, and optimized, making it ideal for digital portfolios.

 ### Features

 - **Integrated with Keystatic CMS:** Leverage a powerful, headless CMS for easy content management and updates.
-- **Built with Tailwind CSS:** Powered by Tailwind CSS for rapid UI development and responsive design.
+- **Built with Tailwind CSS:** Powered by Tailwind CSS for fast UI development and fully responsive design.
 - **Perfect Scores in PageSpeed Insights:** Achieve perfect 100s for desktop performance.
 - **Light & Dark Mode Support:** Seamlessly switch between light and dark themes to suit user preferences.
 - **Fully Responsive & Customizable:** Ensure your site looks great on any device, with easy customization to match your brand’s identity.
-- **SEO-friendly:** Optimized for search engines to improve visibility and organic traffic.
+- **SEO-Friendly:** Optimized for search engines to improve visibility and organic traffic.
 - **Easy Updates with JSON Files:** Simplify content management and updates using structured JSON files.
 - **Page Loading & Transition Animations:** Enhance user experience with smooth loading and transition effects.
 - **Clean Code & Folder Structure:** Maintain a well-organized codebase that’s easy to navigate and extend.
 - **Heroicons by Tailwind:** Access a wide range of high-quality icons to use across your site.
-- **Utilizes WindUI Components:** Integrates optional WindUI TailwindCSS components.
+- **Includes WindUI Components:** Integrates optional WindUI Tailwind CSS components.
-- **Modular Design:** The template is organized into reusable blocks enabling easy customization and expansion.
+- **Modular Design:** Organized into reusable blocks and ui elements for easy customization and expansion.
-- **Integrated Analytics:** Includes integrated Google Analytics and Google Tag Manager functionalities.
+- **Integrated Analytics:** Includes Google Analytics and Google Tag Manager functionalities.
-- **Sitemap Included:** Includes a sitemap to enhance website navigation and search engine indexing.
+- **Sitemap Included:** Enhances website navigation and search engine indexing.

 ## Getting Started

 ### Commands

 After downloading the theme, install the dependencies and run it on your local server.
-Check the package.json file for available scripts.
+Check the `package.json` file for available scripts.

-You will need to use Node.js version 20.3.0 or later.
+> **Note**: Requires Node.js version 20.3.0 or later.

 | Command           | Action                                       |
 | :---------------- | :------------------------------------------- |